Insights

 What is an RCS message?

-In RCS chats, live chats can include multimedia like web pages, maps, and other images.
-These chats can take place directly in a user’s native mobile inbox (like Android Messages).
+RCS chat offers communication capabilities like read receipts, typing indicators, high-quality media sharing, and more.
+RCS chats can also include multimedia like web pages, maps, and other images.
+These chats can take place directly in a user’s native mobile inbox.

 Sinch’s Robert Gerstmann said that one of the potential powers of RCS is that it can replace apps altogether.
-While that may sound radical, it is possible.
+While that may sound radical, it’s possible.
 Many of the most common uses of apps (checking balances, placing orders) could be handled with rich messaging.
-Plus, the security required for a company to get verified builds consumer trust, making them more likely to engage on that channel.
+Plus, the process for a company to get verified to use RCS builds consumer trust, making them more likely to engage on that channel.

 Is RCS chat only for Android phones?
-Does Apple/iOS have RCS messaging?
+Does Apple have RCS messaging?

 Where is RCS messaging used?

-Map shows markets where RCS has some level of operator coverage, no operator coverage, or unique deployments.
+Map shows markets where RCS for Business has some level of operator coverage, no operator coverage, or unique deployments.
+Last updated in March 2025.

-RCS vs. SMS and MMS vs. OTT messaging apps
+RCS vs. SMS, MMS, and OTT messaging apps

-The primary difference is that, while MMS messages allow for multimedia attachments, RCS offers a much more interactive experience.
-RCS messages work with other elements of a smartphone, like a web browser, maps, and other apps, to offer the engaging experiences that consumers are yearning for.
+While SMS is simple and reliable, it’s limited to 160 characters per message.
+MMS messages add the ability to send multimedia attachments, but RCS offers a much more interactive user experience.
+And that’s because RCS messages work with other elements of a smartphone, like a web browser or maps, to create way more engaging conversations.

 Here’s a quick chart for you to reference that compares SMS/MMS and RCS for a few common factors.